How To Be A Proofreader Without A Degree

 3. Must Have An Eye For Detail

 No degree in the world is going to teach you how to notice the details.
-Your talent for noticing the small and inconsistent things are going to be your biggest tool as a proofreader.
+Your talent for noticing the small and inconsistent things is going to be your biggest tool as a proofreader.

 While you can rely on checklists, it’s also possible to develop a fine eye for detail with a lot of practice.
 The ability to notice the small things will help you catch issues with confusables (words that get easily confused, like “affect” and “effect”), formatting, graphics and consistency.